snowdj/Julia/Intro/HelloWorld.md

 - It's good practice to create one location for all your julia files and call it, "julia".
 Finally, confirm your settings.

 #### Editing and Running Files
 The main screen for working with files is the Edit tab.
 There are a lot of ways to configure this screen based on your preferences, but by default you should see your file system on the left and the active file on the right.
 Double clicking files in the file system pane will open them in the edit tab.
 You can choose between open files by selecting from the chooser at the top of the editor pane.
-Since we just created hello.jl, it should already be open in the main pane.
+Since we just created `hello.jl`, it should already be open in the main pane.
-Let's enter a command:

 <pre><code>
 # In hello.jl